Are We a Good Fit? (FAQ)

 If you meet these criteria and are ready to invest in a focused, collaborative project, let’s talk about your next release.
 The first step is always a Free Clarity Call, where we’ll map out what you’re looking for and determine if it’s the right fit for both of us.

-If we co-write, we’ll either agree on a writing fee (in addition to the production fee) or split the composition credits and income accordingly.
+If we co-write, (in addition to the production fee) we’ll agree to split the composition credits and income accordingly.
 I’ll always be credited publicly as a co-writer when that applies.

 If we just develop the song consultatively, no songwriting credit or royalties are involved — that’s part of the standard process.